windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/start/request-input.md

 ## Get Input at Anywhere

 The `Input` property only exists in class `Application` and `Controller`.
-Under any other circumstances to access `Input`, you may use Ioc (DI) Container.
+Under any other situation to access `Input`, you may use Ioc (DI) Container.
 This is NOT recommended for it might break software robustness of your application.

 ``` php
 // Use global Ioc class